Flea Market Booths–Top 10 Items to Crochet

 Put a price tag on EVERY item.
-There should be no question what your items cost.
+There should be no question about what your items cost.

 I also like to have several of these cards I made using cardstock and my trusty printer to inform people of each product and how to take care of it.
 This is information they can take with them.
 You can also slip these into packages of the orders you complete.

 By the way, those aren’t as fancy as it seems.
-I just opened up Word on my computer, picked a flyer which had 4 little framed boxes on them, changed the wording, and voila!
-The cutting process was a tad tedious though…
+I just opened up Word on my computer, picked a flyer that had 4 little framed boxes on them, changed the wording, and voila!
+The cutting process was a tad tedious, though…

 And then I stamped them on the back…

-All this prep had me stressing a little bit but I pulled it off and feel pretty accomplished right now!
-Some people might think that all the extras I put into my work is too much but I say this, branding is very important and makes your product look that much more professional and therefore more likely to be purchased.
+All this prep had me stressing a little bit, but I pulled it off and feel pretty accomplished right now!
+Some people might think that all the extras I put into my work are too much, but I say this, branding is very important and makes your product look that much more professional and, therefore, more likely to be purchased.